apinf/api-guidelines/response-formats.md

 }
 ```

-Validation errors for PUT, PATCH and POST requests will need a field breakdown.
-This is best modeled by using a fixed top-level error code for validation failures and providing the detailed errors in an additional errors field, like so:
+With validation errors for PUT, PATCH and POST requests will need a field breakdown.
+This can be modeled by using a fixed top-level error code for validation failures and providing the detailed errors in an additional errors field, like so:  _// &lt;-- is this too detailed?_

 ```
 {